jbsparrow/CyberDropDownloader/docs/reference/configuration-options/special_setting_types.md

 ### Examples:

-If you have the following `skip_host` setting in you config file:
+If you have the following `skip_hosts` setting in you config file:

 ```yaml
 skip_hosts: